chrjabs/IDV-Project/README.md

 Project for the Interactive Data Visualization Course (University of Helsinki).
 Visualization of the performance of different Pareto front enumeration algorithms.

+The visualization is accesible online at [algview.herokuapp.com](https://algview.herokuapp.com) and can be run locally with the command `python app.py`.

 ## Layout

 ### Algorithm View - Cactus Plot